Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view this website.

 As well as its cost-effective and low energy waste benefits, laser ablation is a safer and more environmentally-friendly approach as it uses no solvents, it is relatively easy to automate with robots and is much gentler than using more abrasive techniques such as dry-ice blasting.
 This results in it being the ideal choice for a wide range of materials, including metals, ceramics, and plastics.

-Not only does laser ablation have practical uses for materials in industries such as the electronics sector, but it can also be used on biological tissue.
+Not only does laser ablation have many applications for materials in industries such as the electronics sector, for applications such as thin film removal.
 It is a proven method for treating epilepsy, removing brain tumours, treating spine tumours and even for the resurfacing of human skin.
+Other industries laser ablation is popular within include Aerospace and Automotive.

 Alongside the clear benefits of laser ablation for the removal and treatment of certain conditions, it is also used for: